How to choose the best mobile phone

 - Pros It’s easy to use and quick to learn, even if you haven’t used a smartphone before.
 It provides access to the well-stocked Apple app store – where apps are vetted before being released, so you can rest assured they’re safe to use.

-- Cons Apple iPhones are expensive – the latest iPhone 7 (32GB) will set you back by around £600, while iPhone 7 Plus (32GB) costs around £700.
+- Cons Apple iPhones are expensive – the latest iPhone 8 (64GB) will set you back by around £700, while the iPhone 8 Plus (64GB) costs around £800.
+And the all-new iPhone X (64GB) costs an eye-watering £999.
 If you're not obsessed with having the latest tech, you can find cheaper deals on older handsets, though.
 Apple iPhones also do not come with a micro-SD card slot, so you’ll need to choose the memory capacity carefully to avoid running out of space for your app, music and photo collection.

 Android